-While people rely on long probe poles or beacons that can pick up radio frequencies from the victims’ transponders, an avalanche dog locates buried humans using just his keen sense of smell.
+While people rely on long probe poles or beacons that can pick up radio frequencies from the victims’ transponders, an avalanche dog locates buried humans using just his or her keen sense of smell.
 These dogs have proved so successful that many ski resorts now station avalanche rescue dogs on the mountainside with their ski patrol teams.
 The dogs ride the lifts with their handlers and are prepared to climb onto snowmobiles or jump into helicopters to reach an avalanche site in minutes.

 Not All Saint Bernards

-The concept of avalanche dogs may bring to mind the classic image of a Saint Bernard parting the snowdrifts, brandy cask secured under his chin.
+The concept of avalanche dogs may bring to mind the classic image of a Saint Bernard parting the snowdrifts, brandy cask secured under his or her chin.
 But in fact, other dog breeds are more commonly used today.

 Trainers generally look for agile dogs with a strong hunting drive, such as Labrador retrievers, German shepherds and golden retrievers or crosses of those breeds.
 Herding breeds, such as border collies and Australian shepherds, may also excel at this work.
 The dogs have to be non-aggressive towards people and get along well with other dogs.